During this time we are still issuing work permits to our students. Please print out the Work Permit Application.

 Students must have a job prior to applying for a Work Permit

 Carefully and neatly complete the application.
 All items must be filled in by you and your employer.
 Do not leave any blank spaces.
-(Be sure your employer lists the name of the Workers Compensation Insurance Carrier and your starting wage).

 Have your parent or guardian sign and date the application.